This article was originally published on VICE Canada.

-On her website, Shriner writes long diatribes with titles like "The Coming Alien-Locust-Giant Invasions" and "How Aliens Target, Manipulate, And Control Mankind."
+On her website, Shriner writes long diatribes with titles like "The Coming Alien-Locust-Giant Invasions" and "How Aliens Target, Manipulate, and Control Mankind."
 While Shriner preaches from Ohio, her videos are used as a global entry point to recruit believers from all over the world.
-Her website has a YouTube subscriber count of over 6,000, and cumulatively her videos have been seen over a million times.
+Her website has a YouTube subscriber count of over 6,000, and cumulatively her videos have been viewed more than a million times.

-This isn't a phenomena unique to Shriner.
-Essentially, social media—especially YouTube—has become the secret weapon of cult recruitment.
+This isn't a phenomenon unique to Shriner.
+Essentially, social media—especially YouTube—has become a secret weapon for cult recruitment.

 "What I think most people don't realize is how a group can be just totally in the ether," said Rick Ross, the founder and executive director of the nonprofit Cult Education Institute.
 "People interface with them using social media—using Skype—they don't meet face-to-face."